Massimiliana Landini Aleotti

-Massimiliana Landini Aleotti (born 7 August 1942) is an Italian billionaire heiress.
-She is the co-owner of the pharmaceutical company Menarini based in Florence, Tuscany, and one of the world's ten richest women.
+Massimiliana Landini Aleotti (born 7 August 1942) is an Italian billionaire businesswoman.
+She is the co-owner and inheritor of the pharmaceutical company Menarini based in Florence, Tuscany, and one of the world's ten richest women.

 Personal life

-As of February 2016, Forbes estimated her net worth at US$11.6 billion.
+As of March 2026, Forbes estimated her net worth at US$7.9 billion.

 Her daughter Lucia is chairman of Menarini and son Alberto Giovanni is vice chairman.